scarpent/ledgerbil/README.md

 ## "ledgershell" (other commands)

 The ledgershell programs use ledger to read and report on your data in different ways.
-None of them modify your data as of November 2018.
+None of them modify your data.

 (`portfolio` is listed with "other commands", but isn't a ledgershell program, and currently has nothing to do with ledger or ledger data.)